juzerali/FusionCharts-VisualForce-Api/README.md

 For quickstart copy the contents of [example apex page](Example/apexpage.xml) and save it under the name `fusionchart`
 3. Now hit the page https://your-salesforce-domain/apex/fusionchart.
 You will see a pie chart and a Column3D chart appear.

 Thats about it for this quick start tutorial.
+See it in action [here](https://saas-platform-8087--c.ap1.visual.force.com/apex/FusionCharts)

 The How To
 ==========